 The OCCC’s Education Mission

 Today's consumers face an astonishing array of credit products; a basic education in credit products and principles prepares consumers to better understand their choices and obligations.
 The OCCC understands the need to educate young people about their consumer rights and responsibilities.
-As part of the agency's education initiative, we facilitate informational seminars throughout the state.
-If you need a speaker on credit education for your organization, please see the “Need a Speaker?” section below.

 Financial Literacy and Education Resources

 Financial education provides consumers the tools and skills to make informed financial decsisions.
 Consumers who understand their choices and obligations are able to manage their personal finances better and more likely to reach their financial goals.